XiaoyangCao1113/XiaoyangCao1113.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I'm a fourth-year undergraduate student at Tsinghua University, majoring in Mathematics and Physics + Civil Engineering.
+I'm a fourth-year undergraduate student at Tsinghua University (https://www.tsinghua.edu.cn/en/), majoring in Mathematics and Physics + Civil Engineering.

 A data-driven personal website
 ======